 Cities - In 2001, Jeremy catalogued every city and county by hand for 123Notary's

-recorded by hand - a long, and arduous process.
-In the end, 123Notary is the most
+were recorded by hand - a long, and arduous process.
+In the end, 123Notary is the

-this feature is well-liked amongst our users.
-Identifying and recording each neighboring
+counties - this feature is well-liked amongst our users.
+Identifying and recording

-placement for their listings - they wanted to know exactly where their listing would show
+"fixed" placement for their listings - they wanted to know exactly where their listing

-up in a search.
-Jeremy devised a formula so that pricing would be based on the supply
+would show up in a search.
+Jeremy devised a formula so that pricing would be based

-and demand of each area.
-Top positions in lower demand area are inexpensive, and
+on the supply and demand of each area.
+Top positions in lower demand area are inexpensive,

-top-placed listing in competitive areas cost more - this pricing scheme is more fair for
+and top-placed listing in competitive areas cost more - this pricing scheme is more

-their home area.
-However, these additional listings would interfere with the locals in
+outside of their home area.
+However, these additional listings would interfere with

-those other areas.
-So, as March of 2007, if a notary lists themselves in an additional
+the locals in those other areas.
+So, as March of 2007, if a notary lists themselves

 Zip radius - 123notary.com used implement an eight-mile radius for all zip-code

-results.
-Searches in higher populated areas, however, yielded far too many results and
+of results.
+Searches in higher populated areas, however, yielded far too many results

-many users prefer a more focused search result.
-In rural areas, on the other hand, there
+and many users prefer a more focused search result.
+In rural areas, on the other

-were too few search results.
-To solve this problem, we assigned a different search
+hand, there were too few search results.
+To solve this problem, we assigned a different

-radius to each area.
-It was a difficult task to sort through each of the one thousand zip
+search radius to each area.
+It was a difficult task to sort through each of the

 Archives from 2001 - 2002